A model of multiple hypothesis testing: Introduction

-Our paper also relates to an extensive literature at the intersection between decision theory and hypothesis testing, dating back to \cite{wald1950statistical} and \citet{robbins1951asymptotically} and, more recently, \citet{manski2004} and \citet{tetenov2012statistical} in the context of statistical treatment choice.\footnote{The literature on statistical treatment choice mostly focuses on non-strategic planners' problems.
-See also \citet{hirano2009asymptotics,KitagawaTetenov_EMCA2018,hirano2020handbook, athey2017efficient} for recent contributions.} Previous work has motivated notions of compound error control in single-agent non-strategic environments; see, for example, \citet{storey2003positive} and \citet{ efron2008simultaneous} for a Bayesian interpretation of the FDR and \cite{lehmann2005testing} for a discussion of the FWER.
-We complement this literature by developing a game-theoretic model of the publication process that explicitly incorporates the incentives and constraints of the different agents involved in the research process.
+Our paper also relates to an extensive literature at the intersection between decision theory and hypothesis testing, dating back to \cite{wald1950statistical} and \citet{robbins1951asymptotically}.
+Previous work has motivated notions of compound error control in single-agent non-strategic environments; see in particular \citet{kline2022systemic,kline2024discrimination} for recent examples in economics based on a Bayesian interpretation of the false discovery rate (FDR), as well as \citet{storey2003positive}, \cite{lehmann2005testing}, \citet{ efron2008simultaneous}, and \cite{hirano2020handbook} for further examples.\footnote{The literature on statistical treatment choice has similarly focused for the most part on non-strategic planner problems.
+See \citet{manski2004} and \citet{tetenov2012statistical} as well as \citet{hirano2009asymptotics,KitagawaTetenov_EMCA2018,athey2017efficient} for recent contributions.} We complement this literature (as well as the statistical literature discussed below) by developing a model that explicitly incorporates the incentives and constraints of the researchers.
 Relative to the decision-theoretic approach, this has two main advantages.
-First, it lets us characterize \emph{when} MHT adjustments are appropriate---and also when they are \emph{not}---as a function of measurable features of the research and publication process.
-Second, it allows us to justify and discriminate between different notions of compound error (e.g., FWER and FDR) in the same framework based on these same economic fundamentals.
+First, it lets us characterize \emph{when} MHT adjustments are appropriate---and also when they are \emph{not}---as a function of measurable features of the research process.
+Second, it allows us to justify and discriminate between different notions of compound error (e.g., average error rate or the FWER) in the same framework based on these same economic fundamentals.